New York’s immersive Banksy exhibit: Innovative or gimmicky?

 Different rooms divided Banksy’s art thematically and chronologically, with photographs of some of the most famous works and small pieces of art on loan from collectors.
 The depth of information was fascinating and did an excellent job covering Banksy’s story, despite the placard copy and curation feeling a bit lackluster compared to an actual museum.

 The irony of the whole experience was that “Banksy: Genius or Vandal” is exactly what Banksy would despise: an unsanctioned for-profit consumer experience.
-The anti-consumerism and anti-gallery icon would certainly not be a proponent, and it went so far beyond Banksy’s ethos that being “unauthorized” is (potentially) a wink to the artist.
+The anti-consumerism and anti-gallery icon would certainly not support the idea.
+It went so far beyond Banksy’s ethos that the “unauthorized” focus is (potentially) a wink to the artist.
 The same way “Exit Through The Gift Shop” — also the title of the 2010 street art documentary directed by Banksy — is maybe-satirically painted on the wall directing visitors to the exhibit’s sparse merch window.

 What we loved

-Multi-format experience.
-Between visuals, audio guides, projections, video, sculptures and VR, the experience implemented an excellent variety of formats… Our thoughts on how some of those could have been done better are below.
+The experience implemented an excellent variety of formats between visuals, audio guides, projections, video, sculptures and VR.
+Though, our thoughts on how some of those could have been better are below.

 What we would love to see

-More immersive elements.
-Previous immersive art experiences succeeded by breaking the mold, but this one played it safe by sticking to the mold.
+Previously, immersive art experiences succeeded by breaking the mold, but this one stuck to the mold.
 What if there had been undercover actors discreetly changing components of the exhibit?
-Could they have implemented an interactive element where guests could contribute their own graffiti to a wall, only to have it inevitably covered up by a future artist?
+Could they implement an interactive element where guests contribute their own graffiti to a wall?
+Only to have it inevitably covered up by a future artist?
 What about gamified interactive elements, like chasing Banksy through the VR streets of London?